RasmusBroborg/DotnetTimecode/CONTRIBUTING.md

 ### How to request features or bugfixes

-Any feature or bug report can be requested through the use of an issue in the Issues tab.
-Describe the feature or bug in detail and provide examples if possible.
-If you would like to implement the change yourself, ask to be assigned to the issue in the issue comment section to avoid that multiple people work on the same issue.
+Any feature or bug report can be requested through the use of an issue in the [Issues](https://github.com/RasmusBroborg/dotnet-timecode/issues) tab.
+Describe the requested feature or bug in detail and provide examples if possible.
+If you would like to implement the change yourself, ask to be assigned to the issue in the comment section to avoid that multiple people work on the same issue.

-It is recommended to wait for confirmation from a code collaborator regarding if an issue should be implemented or not before starting any work, so that a discussion regarding the issue can be held in the issue comment section.
+It is recommended to wait for confirmation from a code collaborator regarding if an issue should be implemented or not before starting any work, so that a discussion regarding the issue can be held in the comment section.

 ### Github workflow